 Root Canal Therapy in Simi Valley

-Root canal therapy often carries a negative connotation, but the procedure allows a patient to save their natural tooth and prevent costly dental work such as a tooth extraction and dental implant placement.
+Root canal therapy often carries a negative connotation, but the procedure allows a patient to restore and save their natural tooth and prevent costly dental work such as a tooth extraction and dental implant placement.
 At Jerrold D. Guss, DMD, we take every precaution to make root canal therapy less intimidating for our patients in Simi Valley and the surrounding areas.

 The catalyst for a patient to require root canal therapy differs in each case.
 Some patients have a cracked a tooth, which causes the nerve to become necrotic, leading to infection.
 This necrotic tissue needs to be removed to prevent swelling and the infection from spreading throughout the mouth and the body as well.
 Also, older, worn restorations can develop small spaces that allow the bacteria to leak deeper into the tooth surface and kill off the nerve.